apify/apify-docs-v2/sources/platform/actors/running/memory_and_cpu.md

 # Memory and CPU

+**Learn about your actors' memory and processing power requirements, their relationship with Docker resources, and minimum requirements for different use cases.**

+---

 [Actors](../index.md) run in
 [Docker containers](https://www.docker.com/resources/what-container),
 which have a [limited amount of resources](https://phoenixnap.com/kb/docker-memory-and-cpu-limit).
 When starting, the actor needs to be allocated a certain share of those resources, such as how much CPU "horsepower" it will be able to use.